BrokenPen/EmbeddedSystem-Lego-ev3/README.md

 ---

 `EmbeddedSystem-Lego-ev3` is licensed under CC0 1.0 Universal.
 The
-license is available in the `LICENSE` file.
+the license is available in the `LICENSE` file.

 ## Contributing
 ---

 Everyone is welcome to help!
-> Before June 2017 you are helping my assigment :D
+> Before June 2017 you are helping my assignment :D

 ## Reference
 ---